 Prolonged patient offload times are an increasing challenge for EMS systems as the delta wave of COVID cases crushes emergency departments throughout the country.
 Unprecedented patient volumes in often understaffed EDs are causing an EMS crisis as ambulances are being tied up for extended wait times, sometimes for hours on end.
 EMS crew members are being told they must wait with their patients – sometimes even in their ambulances – until the ED staff is ready to accept them.
 Nationwide reports indicate that many EMS agencies, and individual EMS practitioners, are stressed to the breaking point.

-This important webinar comes at a critical time for EMS agencies across the country.
-Among other questions, this webinar will address:
+This important webinar recording, originally presented September 29th, 2021, comes at a critical time for EMS agencies across the country.
+Among other questions, this webinar recording will address:

 - How does the federal EMTALA law apply to the ambulance patient offload issue?

 - Can a hospital make our ambulances and crew members wait with the patient?
 How long?

 - Can we direct a patient to a different facility if we know the hospital of their choice has extended wait times?

 - Can we leave the ED with the patient and go to another hospital when wait times are excessive?

 - When can a hospital divert an incoming ambulance under the law?
 Is EMS required to follow a diversionary order?